-HIP DEX reuses the HIP parameters of HIP BEX defined in Section 5.2. of [RFC7401] where possible.
+HIP DEX reuses the HIP parameters of HIPv2 defined in Section 5.2. of [RFC7401] where possible.
 Still, HIP DEX further restricts and/or extends the following existing parameter types:

-- o HIT\SUITE\LIST is limited to HIT suite ECDH/FOLD. - o DH\GROUP\LIST and HOST\ID are restricted to ECC-based suites. - o HIP\CIPHER is restricted to NULL-ENCRYPT and AES-128-CTR. - o RHASH and RHASH\len are redefined to CMAC for PUZZLE, SOLUTION, HIP\MAC (see Section 6.1 and Section 6.2).
+- o DH\GROUP\LIST and HOST\ID are restricted to ECC-based suites. - o HIP CIPHER is restricted to AES-128-CTR and NULL-ENCRYPT. - o HIT\SUITE\LIST is limited to the HIT suite ECDH/FOLD. - o RHASH and RHASH\len are redefined to CMAC for the PUZZLE, SOLUTION, and HIP\MAC parameters (see Section 6.1 and Section 6.2).